shyimeng123/Humana/README.md

 This repo is a simple demo of a chatbot based on RAG that retrieves a single PDF research paper.
 It uses Open AI gpt 4-o to build the embeddings and process the answer.
+Here is an example of the terminal running of the python script:

 Since I paid for the tokens through my personal account, I did NOT try to run and evaluate massively.
 Below are some further points:

 # UI
 For UI, we can use streamlit or write an app to modulize.
 Here is an example of streamlit UI that I wrote before to compare different embeddings for a given input text.
-After knowing the product/business need, I can create the library and UI for general usage.
+After knowing the product/business needed, I can create the library and UI for general usage.

 # Optimization
 One can build chat bot within 2 days : ) The key challenge is to optimize through the following main aspects: